GabeScott/standard-works-vault/General Conference/1986 October - Spiritual Crevasses.md

 His mind is seriously affected.
 He is still somewhat dependent on some drugs.
 The hope and prayer of his family is that he will be able to hold on to the lifeline.

-When Satan was cast down to earth with his innumerable hosts, he became “the father of all lies, to deceive and to blind men, and to lead them captive ... , even as many as would not hearken unto my voice” (Moses 4:4).
+When Satan was cast down to earth with his innumerable hosts, he became “the father of all lies, to deceive and to blind men, and to lead them captive … , even as many as would not hearken unto my voice” ([[Moses 4.4|Moses 4:4]]).

 One of Satan’s methods is to distract and entice us so that we will take our eyes off the dangerous crevasses.
 He has succeeded to such an extent that many no longer recognize sin as sin.
-Movies, television, and magazines have glorified sin into what they think is an acceptable life-style: “[fornication], adultery, incest, ... serial marriages, drug abuse, violence and double-dealing of every imaginable variety, [that is] often portrayed as [normal] behavior; where people who do good are not ... rewarded and those who do evil are not punished.”
-So stated a Los Angeles Times writer (see Salt Lake Tribune, 9 Aug.
+Movies, television, and magazines have glorified sin into what they think is an acceptable life-style: “\[fornication\], adultery, incest, … serial marriages, drug abuse, violence and double-dealing of every imaginable variety, \[that is\] often portrayed as \[normal\] behavior; where people who do good are not … rewarded and those who do evil are not punished.”
+So stated a *Los Angeles Times* writer (Mark I. Pinsky, “Why Don’t Moral Crusaders Get into a Lather about Sleazy Soaps?” *Salt Lake Tribune,* 9 Aug.
 1986, p.
 C7).

-Assuredly we live in a time spoken of by Isaiah when men “call evil good, and good evil” (Isa.
-5:20).
+Assuredly we live in a time spoken of by Isaiah when men “call evil good, and good evil” ([[Isaiah 5.20|Isa.
+5:20]]).

 If any of you are walking in ice fields near open crevasses, do you see the warning signs?
 “Danger—don’t go near the edge”?
 Don’t trifle with evil.
 You will lose.
 We pray that you will not display the somewhat arrogant attitude of some who say, “I can handle it!” or “Everyone else does it!”